slz2003/RFCScope-/Errata_filtering/Result_manual/9868-A/packetizer_raw_output.md

 Clarify and normalize the socket option names in Table 3 so that all entries follow the underscore-based naming.
 Replace 'UDP OPT MDS' with 'UDP_OPT_MDS', 'UDP OPT MRDS' with 'UDP_OPT_MRDS', 'UDP OPT REQ' with 'UDP_OPT_REQ', 'UDP OPT RES' with 'UDP_OPT_RES', 'UDP OPT AUTH' with 'UDP_OPT_AUTH', 'UDP OPT EXP' with 'UDP_OPT_EXP', and 'UDP OPT UEXP' with 'UDP_OPT_UEXP'.

-**Severity:** Medium
-  *Basis:* The issue is primarily editorial affecting API clarity; while the inconsistency may mislead implementers, it does not impact on‐the‐wire interoperability.
-Terminology Expert explicitly rated it as Medium, and Structural Expert’s high likelihood relates to the consistency goal rather than critical operational failure.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Structural Expert: Issue-1
-- Terminology Expert: Issue-1

 ---